stanfordpython/course-reader/3-object-oriented-python.md

     print("That didn't work!")
 ```

-This is a dangerous paradigm, though, because Python implements several interanal flags as exceptions.
+This is a dangerous paradigm, though, because Python implements several internal flags as exceptions.
 For example, you can normally press Control-C to quit a program.
 In Python, that raises a `KeyboardInterrupt`.
 However, a `KeyboardInterrupt` will be caught by the `except:` statement.
 Here's a (fairly artificial) example of how this could be bad:

 ```python
 while True: